alexbevi/alexbevi.github.com/source/_posts/2015-01-16-just-finished-terranigma.markdown

 <!-- more -->

 You start off by opening a funky box, which releases Yomi.
-I don't really know what he is, but the box he's in acts
+I don't really know what he is, but the box he's in acts as your inventory system, as well as various settings and status pages.
+This is kind of innovative as it makes interacting with your items, weapons, armour and stats a bit more interesting.

 First, you need to save your town, which gets frozen; except for the one guy who conveniently can explain how to unfreeze everyone.